cncf/xds/proposals/TP1-xds-transport-next.md

 Since each resource returned is subject to independent update via delta xDS and there is no explicit collection directory to update, glob collections are highly scalable.

+As with list collections, context parameters in the request must be matched in responses.
+A request for `xdstp://some-authority/envoy.config.listener.v3.Listener/foo/*?some=thing` will match a resource `xdstp://some-authority/envoy.config.listener.v3.Listener/foo/bar?some=thing` but not `xdstp://some-authority/envoy.config.listener.v3.Listener/foo/bar`.

 #### Use cases